 We anticipate that the magnitude of differences found in our experiments will be relevant in many cases (e.g., when performance is very important or errors are very costly).
 More extreme effects are also possible for larger displays and smaller targets.
 Nevertheless, designers should always put the magnitude of the effects into context, especially if other tradeoffs are in effect (e.g., system comfort, cost).

-Ray Pointing In Very Large Displays
+8.2 Models for Ray Pointing In Very Large Displays